-The truth is, it’s not as simple as eating less.
+The truth is, fat loss isn’t not as simple as calories in vs calories out.
 Because your body is programmed to prevent you from losing weight in response to a calorie deficit.

-But the good news is, there are practical steps you can take that will help you lose weight and keep it off.
-First, let me explain what a calorie deficit is and why it doesn’t work.
+But the good news is, there are practical steps you can take to lose weight and keep it off.

 What is a Calorie Deficit?

 A deficit is defined as a shortage.
 So a calorie deficit means you’re eating a shortage of calories.
-In other words, you provide your body with less energy than you expend in a day.
+In other words, you eat less than you burn.

-Your metabolism is the calories your body burns just keeping you alive.
-Furthermore, your metabolic rate changes in response to a number of factors including how many calories you eat.
+Your metabolism is the energy required just keeping you alive.
+However, your metabolic rate changes in response to many factors including how many calories you eat.

 Put simply, a calorie deficit is an energy shortage.
 Which is why calorie deficit diets don’t work in the long run.